 The good news is that you can work together on this by improving how you communicate.
 Communication is one of the fundamental human needs, and it’s super important in every relationship.

 You need to talk to one another to prevent emotions from over-spilling.

-We harbour our thoughts inside us, keeping quiet a lot of the time and not openly talking about something that hurts or frustrates us.
+We harbor our thoughts inside us, keeping quiet a lot of the time, not openly talking about something that hurts or frustrates us.

 There are always diplomatic ways to approach things in every relationship.

-If for whatever reason your partner doesn’t reciprocate the desire to talk, it can be helpful to see a family therapist for a better understanding as to what’s happening.
+If, for whatever reason, your partner doesn’t reciprocate the desire to talk, it can be helpful to see a family therapist for a better understanding of what’s going on.

-What is one thing you could do right now, TODAY, to bring some passion into your marriage?
+So, what’s one thing you could do right now, TODAY, to bring some passion in do you thnk?